trufflesuite/trufflesuite.com/src/docs/teams/reference/permissions-disclosure.md

 ---
-title: Teams | Truffle Teams Permissions Disclosure
+title: Teams | Truffle Teams Permissions disclosure
 layout: docs.hbs
 ---

-# Truffle Teams Permissions Disclosure
+# Truffle Teams Permissions disclosure

 During installation Truffle Teams asks for various permissions.
 We respect your data and want to be very clear about why we ask for the following permissions.